ehn-dcc-development/eu-dcc-business-rules/certlogic/specification/README.md

     }

 A time unit is one of the following string values: "year", "month", "day", "hour".
-This operation is the *only* way to _construct_ date-time values in CertLogic.
-To convert a date(-time) string to a date-time value, specify an amount of `0`, and any time unit.
+To convert a date(-time) string to a date-time value as-is, specify an amount of `0`, and any time unit.
+Example:

+    { "plusTime": [ <date(-time) string-typed operand>, 0, "day" ] }

+(`"day"` can also be `"hour"`, `"month"`, or `"year"`.)

+The following date and date-time formats are allowed:

+    YYYY-MM-DD
+    YYYY-MM-DDThh:mm:ss
+    YYYY-MM-DDThh:mm:ssZ
+    YYYY-MM-DDThh:mm:ss[+-]h
+    YYYY-MM-DDThh:mm:ss[+-]hh
+    YYYY-MM-DDThh:mm:ss[+-]hmm
+    YYYY-MM-DDThh:mm:ss[+-]hhmm
+    YYYY-MM-DDThh:mm:ss[+-]h:mm
+    YYYY-MM-DDThh:mm:ss[+-]hh:mm
+    YYYY-MM-DDThh:mm:ss.S
+    YYYY-MM-DDThh:mm:ss.SZ
+    YYYY-MM-DDThh:mm:ss.S[+-]h
+    YYYY-MM-DDThh:mm:ss.S[+-]hh
+    YYYY-MM-DDThh:mm:ss.S[+-]hmm
+    YYYY-MM-DDThh:mm:ss.S[+-]hhmm
+    YYYY-MM-DDThh:mm:ss.S[+-]h:mm
+    YYYY-MM-DDThh:mm:ss.S[+-]hh:mm

+The following items describe this conversion for the `plustime` operation in more detail:

+* For the two short date forms (first two formats), a missing MM or DD is assumed to be `01`.
+* A missing time part (so for dates), it is assumed to be `00:00:00.000`.
+* When a timezone offset is missing, the offset `Z` is assumed (including in the previous case).
+* The last eight formats specify sub-second time info, with any number of decimals being accepted.
+  Any date(-time) is always normalised to milliseconds, with 3 places behind the decimal dot.
+  All decimals beyond the 3rd one are ignored, effectively rounding _down_ to the nearest millisecond.
+* Offsetting a date-time isn't affected by daylight saving time (DST transitions), nor by leap years or leap seconds.

 Note that `plusTime` does not permit other date-time values: expressions such as `plusTime(plusTime("...", 0, "hour")`, 10, "day") are not valid.

-Offsetting a date-time isn't affected by daylight saving time (DST transitions), nor by leap years or leap seconds.

 ### Reduction (`reduce`)